 - It has a specific review process and deliverables for each phase.

 - Not good for projects that are object-oriented and complex.

 - Not good for the projects where there is a moderate or high chance of requirement changes throughout the process.

-From the above discussion of advantages and disadvantages, it is fairly obvious where we can use the V model for best results.
+From the above discussion of advantages and disadvantages, it is fairly obvious where we can use the V model for the best results.

 In the above two models, the V model and the waterfall model are good only for smaller projects where the requirements are very well specified.
 For larger projects, the spiral model should be used.

-This model is the combination of sequential linear development model and iterative development process model.
-This means that it is similar to the waterfall model with an emphasis on the risk analysis.
+This model is the combination of the sequential linear development model and iterative development process model.
+This means that it is similar to the waterfall model with an emphasis on risk analysis.
 In the spiral mode, a particular activity is done in one single iteration, this is called a spiral.

 The same things are done for all the spirals that are designed in order to build the entire software.
 The Spiral model involves 4 phases namely the Planning phase, the Risk analysis phase, the Engineering phase, and the Evaluation Phase.
 These phases are of the same type which is involved in the waterfall model the only difference is the risk analysis phase in the Spiral model.

 - It allows the accommodation for the required changes, unlike the last two models where the requirements should be specified very clearly and should not change throughout the process.